-With the name being a giveaway, 1-Wall Handball is the most fundamental form of Handball as it requires only a wall and a ball.
-It is without doubt the fastest growing code of Handball, with numbers playing growing substantially in the last five years.
+With the name being a giveaway, 1-Wall Handball is the most fundamental form of handball as it requires only a wall and a ball.
+It is without doubt the fastest growing code of handball, with numbers playing growing substantially in the last five years.
 Due to its simplicity, it can be played indoor or outdoor, but is generally played during the summer months.
 The front wall has dimensions 20ft by 16ft, whilst the ball used is similar to a racquetball.
-It is exciting times for the 1-Wall code, that with 33 countries playing worldwide, a new World Wallball Association (WWBA) has been established with aims achieving Olympic status.
+This code is played in over 30 countries.
 The Irish 1-Wall season runs from May through to August.

 The ‘Big Alley’ or ‘Softball’ game is widely regarded as the traditional Handball code to Ireland, and like 4-Wall, it gets its name by the dimensions of its indoor court (60ft by 30ft).
 The ball used is much bigger and bouncier then the small alley handball, and therefore gloves and eye-guards are not compulsory.
-The game is generally played in the summer months, due to the fact that traditionally the game was played in an outdoor court, before new roofed indoor alleys erected, during the latter half of the 20th Century.
-The 60×30 Softball season runs from June through to October.
+The game is generally played in the summer months, due to the fact that traditionally the game was played in an outdoor court, before new roofed indoor alleys were erected during the latter half of the 20th Century.
+The 60×30 Softball season runs from May through to July.

 Hardball is the most ancient of our games in Ireland, and it is also played in the 60×30 court.
 As the name suggests, the ball used is small and hard, and is made from cork and leather.
 Padding on the hands is required due to the hardness of the ball that can travel at speeds over 100mph.
 The hardball season runs from May to June.

 Are you up for the Challenge?

-If anyone is interested in the excitement or the challenge of playing the different codes of Handball, then don’t hesitate to contact National Development Officer Darragh Daly who will help you find your nearest Handball club from the hundreds all over Ireland.
+If anyone is interested in the excitement or the challenge of playing the different codes of Handball, then don’t hesitate to contact email@example.com who will help you find your nearest Handball club from the hundreds all over Ireland.